MatthijsKamstra/haxejs/haxejs/copy_paste.md

 ## ;

-Okay .... stupid but JavaScript is more flexible with this.
+Okay ....
+Stupid but JavaScript is more flexible with this.
 Just follow the instructions from the Haxe compiler.

 ## Start document